-The Industrial Bureau has successfully hosted on four occasions the Industrial Rescue Training Symposium (IRTS) in conjunction with Murphy Oil USA for teams from all across the United States to participate in two days of intense competition in both rescue and medical problems.
-Additionally, the Chlorine Institute Inc. has held training for its member companies' emergency response teams from across the United States and Canada at the Academy for over the last ten years, with a commitment to return in April 2018.
+The Industrial Bureau has successfully hosted the Chlorine Institute Inc., as it has held training for its member companies' emergency response teams from across the United States and Canada at the Academy for the past eleven years, with a commitment to return in April 2019.
 The Chlorine Institute is an Arlington, Virginia-based technical trade association focusing on improving safety and environmental performance in the production, handling, and transportation of chlorine and related chemicals.
 Plans are underway for them to donate additional railcars, tankers, and a track to be added to our current train derailment site that they will be able to utilize when they arrive for training each year.